Week 1: Science from Particles to People

 Why Is Georgetown Having Me Teach This?

-• Quanty things \(\leadsto\) PhD in Political Economy
+• Quanty things \leadsto PhD in Political Economy

 • PhD exam major: Political Philosophy

-• PhD exam minor: International Relations
+• PhD exam minor: International Relations (“How to Do Things with Translations”)

-• Game-changing Research Fellowships at… (Nothing was the same -drake):
+• Brain-changing Research Fellowships at…

 • Santa Fe Institute: dedicated to the multidisciplinary study of complex systems: physical, computational, biological, social